helloqx/ComputerVisionProject/assets/README.md

 The effect of this image relative to checkerboard_1.jpg is that the object moved 2 pixels up

+## checkerboard_8.jpg
+Top-left corner: (372, 428)
+Size: (3576, 2480)
+The effect of this image relative to checkerboard_1.jpg is that the object moved 15 pixels left and up

 ## Mountain
 All the other input*.jpg are derived from input.jpg